NiskuT/Civilization/Rules/rules-summary.md

   <tr>
    <td>Great lighthouse
    </td>
-   <td>Build city on external border like it was on plain or hill cases
+   <td>Build city on external border like it was on grassland or hill cases
    </td>
    <td>8
    </td>